-TOWARDS A CULTURAL RENAISSANCE
+TOWARDS A CULTURAL RENAISSANCE OF THE ECONOMY

 With the Prix Versailles, architects, chefs, Nobel laureates in Economics, heads of international organisations call for a cultural renaissance of the economy.